A chess club for all levels and ages

 Roswell, GA 30076

 We welcome complete novices, grandmasters, and everyone in between.
-Here's a glimpse of what to look forward to:
+Here's a glimpse of what we offer:

 - Free play during club hours